philipturner/molecular-renderer/Sources/HardwareCatalog/DiamondRope/README.md

 Description: perfect example of something parametric.

 Parameters:
 - Height (Float) - Measures the cross-section, typically 1-2 unit cells.
+Must have .5 in the decimal place.
 - Width (Float) - Measures the cross-section, typically 1-2 unit cells.
 Must be divisible by 0.5.
 - Length (Int) - Measures the distance between two ends of the rope, typically several dozen unit cells.
 This is the number of cells along a diagonal (TODO: explain in more detail).